ANL-CEEESA/UnitCommitment.jl/src/docs/index.md

 * We would like to thank **Aleksandr M. Kazachkov** (University of Florida), **Yonghong Chen** (Midcontinent Independent System Operator), **Feng Pan** (Pacific Northwest National Laboratory) for valuable feedback on early versions of this package.

 * Based upon work supported by **Laboratory Directed Research and Development** (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.

+### Citing

+If you use UnitCommitment.jl in your research, we request that you cite the package as follows:

+* Alinson S. Xavier, Feng Qiu, "UnitCommitment.jl: A Julia/JuMP Optimization Package for Security-Constrained Unit Commitment".
+Zenodo (2020).
+[DOI: 10.5281/zenodo.4269874](https://doi.org/10.5281/zenodo.4269874).

+If you make use of the provided instances files, we request that you additionally cite the original sources, as described in the [instances page](instances.md).

 ### License